dzhvansky/pepato/README.md

 This project has received funding from the European Unionâ€™s Horizon 2020 research and innovation programme under grant agreement no. 779963.

-The opinions and arguments expressed reflect only the authorâ€˜s view and reflect in no way the European Commissionâ€˜s opinions.
+The opinions and arguments expressed reflect only the authorâ€?s view and reflect in no way the European Commissionâ€?s opinions.
 The European Commission is not responsible for any use that may be made of the information it contains.